 WD Music WD500

 WD Music offers a great cost effective solution to equipping your guitar with quality made pots.
 The ones we are looking at here are rated for 500k and come at a price which makes them pretty hard to ignore.
 Whether you need to swap faulty pots or just want a good upgrade, WD Music WD500 will get the job done.

 Build rock-solid, WD Music WD500 features split shaft and 24-spline design.
 These are super-easy to install no matter which guitar you’re trying to upgrade and will clean up your tone real nice.
 Whether or not they are better than the rest of the pots on our list is hard to determine but, we admit, unlikely.
-On the other hand, they’re around 6 bucks apiece!
+On the other hand, they can be had for a song!

 Once you install them, these pots perform very nicely.
 There are no issues when it comes to the smoothness with which the potentiometer works, nor does the signal suffer any.
 On the contrary, it cleans up rather well especially if you had bad pots before.
 If you’re on a serious budget, well, these are probably the best guitar pots for you.

 All of the pots we have listed here meet our requirements to the T. They will provide you with great signal strength and quality, while their operation is smooth and reliable.
 Whichever one you go with, you definitely won’t regret it.